-13.1.
-Configuration of the Multiple Passwords Sample
+Configure the Multiple Passwords Sample

 This sample assumes the following scenario:

 - The managed/user repository is the source system. - There are two target LDAP servers ldap and ldap2.

 For the purposes of this sample, the two servers are represented by two separate organizational units on a single ForgeRock Directory Services (DS) instance.